-The Breakers Stable & Carriage House will house many of the horses, and therefore will be closed to public tours during Coaching Weekend.
+The Breakers Stable & Carriage House will house some of the horses, and will be closed to public tours during Coaching Weekend.
 Additional horses and carriages will be housed in temporary stables at Chateau-sur-Mer.
 Learn more about the history of The Breakers Stable

 and one of the most famous coaches in history, Alfred Vanderbilt's Venture